 Blog

-The top 5 podcasts about locum tenens
+The top 6 podcasts about locum tenens

 More and more physicians are turning to locum tenens as a way to earn extra income, pay off debt, and explore the world.
 Podcasts are a great way to learn first-hand how physicians are fitting locum tenens work into their lifestyle.
-Here are our top five favorite locum tenens podcasts.
+Here are our top six favorite locum tenens podcasts.

-1. The White Coat Investor
+2. The White Coat Investor

-2. ReachMD
+ReachMD logo

 With over 25 partnerships with medical societies and other partners, ReachMD is the largest physician learning platform in the nation.
 Their podcast features episodes covering just about every physician-related topic, including locum tenens.

-Dr. Noel Lumpkin is an anesthesiologist who joined ReachMD to give her take on the basics of locums.
+Dr. Noel Lumpkin is an anesthesiologist who joined the ReachMD podcast to give her take on the basics of locums.
 She says she spent so many years answering questions about locums, she compiled them and wrote a book, which she titled Road Warrior Physician after a moniker a colleague gave her.
 In the episode, Dr. Lumpkin shares this analogy about locums:

 “Doing locums is like cooking Thanksgiving dinner in someone else’s kitchen.
 You already know how to cook.
-You just simply have to look around and see what’s slightly different about their stove, their mixing bowls, where they keep their spices and so forth.
+You just simply have to look around and see what’s slightly different about their stove, their mixing bowls, where they keep their spices, and so forth.
 The outcomes are almost always the same.
 You’re just going to cook things a little differently.”

-3. The Financial Residency
+4. The Financial Residency

 Ryan Inman of The Financial Residency is a financial advisor who works exclusively with physicians and their families.
 He’s also married to a physician and has a keen understanding of the unique challenges faced by medical professionals.
-His podcast covers a wide range of financial topics, including the pros and cons of locums and how it affects income; how to negotiate income with recruiters; and other important issues, such as debt and burnout.
+The Financial Residency podcast covers a wide range of financial topics, including the pros and cons of locums and how it affects income; how to negotiate income with recruiters; and other important issues, such as debt and burnout.

 Dr. Cathy Carroll, a guest physician on the episode “Paying Off Student Debt With Locums,” shares how she paid off $160,000 in student loans in less than two years with income from locums.
 “I was making on average 50% more with locums than I could with a traditional hospitalist job,” says Dr. Carroll.
 “On top of that, the taxes were lower.”